sjbrown/misc_work/deckahedron/foundation.md

 new scenario, perhaps touching on some potential paths forward or choices in front of the characters, and then ask "What do you do?"

+## Reshuffling

+Used cards do not necessarily have to get reshuffled into the Deckahedron after every action.
+A player can keep used cards face up in a "discard" pile next to the Deckahedron.

+But, players **must** observe this rule: if they end their turn with *5 or fewer* cards in their Deckahedron, they **must** reshuffle their discard pile back into the Deckahedron.

+This allows the players a small degree of control over their *luck*, and prevents unhappy players frustrated by repeated failures.

 ## Cards versus Dice

 Many other Role Playing Games use dice instead of cards.